Welcome to Fit For Life Solutions

-Fit For Life Transformation Center is the #1 "Before and After" Bootcamp in California!
+Fit For Life Transformation Center is the #1 Results Program in California!
 We are expanding up and down California to help bring our "Transformation Stations" closer to a city near you!
-Available NOW in Foster City, Redwood City, Mountain View, San Jose, Fresno and Clovis!
+Available in Foster City, Redwood City, Mountain View, Santa Clara, Fresno/Clovis and NOW Burlingame!

 Fit For Life Solutions Blog

 A lot of people follow a strict low carb diet, or at least try to curb the amount of carbs they eat and when they eat them.
 This is because doing so has a variety of proven health benefits.
 In this type of diet, carbs are replaced with protein.
 At the same time, it is very important to not cut carbs out of your diet completely.
 Failed diets such as the Atkins Diet (Dr. Atkins ended up in hospital with a heart attack because he followed his own advice), have proven that we need at least some carbs in our lives in order to feel full.
 However, restricting them has many benefits that cannot be denied either.

 Benefits of Low Carb Diets

 One of the main benefits of swapping most of your carbs for protein instead is that you will eat less.

 “If you ate 200 calories worth of protein, carbohydrate or fat, you would feel most satisfied after eating the protein.
 Therefore, if your diet is protein based, you will eat less – much less.”